mrciolino/wiki-backup/Adventures/Woolhope.md

 # Woolhope

 In Woolhope, three outcast thralls—Alfredo the spaghetti-wielding warlock, Kael the aloof vampire, and Roy the amnesiac doctor—serve their enigmatic master, Rye Linguinius, in a village trapped within a magical seal.
-Their fragile order fractures when Arfer, a branded soldier from the outside world, breaches the barrier, drawing the attention of powerful factions: the militant Wegateians, the shadowy Nercenses, and the fiery Red Archon.
+Their fragile order fractures when Arfer, a branded soldier from the outside world, breaches the barrier, drawing the attention of powerful factions: the militant **Wegateians**, the shadowy **Nercenses**, and the fiery Red Archon.
 As tensions mount ahead of a precarious diplomatic summit, the trio scrambles to disguise Arfer, abduct a suspicious village elder, and navigate a web of rivalries, conspiracies, and looming supernatural forces.

-## Location
-b/w wegate and hastow

-## Timeline
+## Set and Settings
-TBD
+South-West of Wardson Tower in [Felldun](/locations/Mardun/Felldun) near the border of [Wyrmford](/locations/Mardun/Wyrmford).
+This adenture takes place around 110 AC.

 # Sessions